 She posted an image of her bottle and tagged me on Facebook.

-At the time I believe this was at least the 5th report I had gotten regarding the bottoms coming off of these baby bottles, exposing the children using them to a solid lead sealing dot.
+At the time, I believe this was at least the fifth report I had gotten regarding the bottoms coming off of these baby bottles, exposing the children using them to a solid Lead sealing dot.

 I asked Ally if I could share her post and image and try to effect some change with the company and she said yes.